dansteren/cs236-test-runner/README.md

 ## About
 Test.sh is a comprehensive test runner.
 It can test your project against a single test case or a whole folder, with the additional option to compile your program before testing.
 It comes packaged with the test cases from the [course website](http://beta.cs.byu.edu/~cs236/tests/tests.php).

+##System Requirements
+This test runner was designed for Linux systems, specifically Ubuntu, but should work just fine on macs as well.
+Windows users: sorry!

 ## Get Started

 1. Open a terminal and navigate to the root of your project `cd path/to/project-files`